 https://www.ii.com/linkified-section-headings-in-hugo-generated-web-pages/#_why

-If a section heading is a link to itself, people can easily discover, bookmark, and share it.
+If a section heading is a link to itself, people can easily discover it, bookmark it, and share it.
 For example, the link to this section of this page is:

 The yellow highlighted part of this URL (#_why